lokesh7023/kubernetesManifests/README.md

 Within the Tomcat manifest, there is hardcoded mysql server up check before proceeding with starting the JamfPro instance.
 If using a different Kubernetes service or an external database persistence this will need to be modified/removed accordingly.

+Also within the Tomcat manifest is a hardcoded MEMCACHED_HOST value.
+Remove the environment variable to disable Memcached or modify the hostname according to your own environment setup.

-When upgrading a clustered JamfPro instance, the master node MUST be upgraded first to process any database migrations before upgrading the non-master node(s).
+When upgrading a clustered JamfPro instance, the master node __MUST__ be upgraded first to process any database migrations before upgrading the non-master node(s).
 This can be accomplished by changing the statefulset update strategy to `OnDelete`

 -- OR --